 I naturally applaud any initiative that fights against racism.
-After all, it’s Africans who bear the brunt of racism, as evidenced by social indices across unemployment, housing, school exclusions, academic attainment, pay disparity, custodial sentence, deaths in state custody, etc. Indeed, it is for this reason that the United Nations (UN) has declared 2015-24 International Decade for People Of African Descent (IDPAD).
+After all, it’s Africans who bear the brunt of racism, as evidenced by social indices across unemployment, housing, school exclusions, academic attainment, pay disparity, custodial sentences, deaths in state custody, etc. Indeed, it is for this reason that the United Nations (UN) has declared 2015-24 International Decade for People of African Descent (IDPAD).

 I posit that SUTR unwittingly does Africans a disservice through the way it uses terminologies.